 Playboy Mansion

-A party scene near the beginning of the film was filmed at the infamous Playboy Mansion, the former home of Hugh Hefner, who lived there from 1975 until his death in 2017.
-Located in the Holmby Hills neighborhood, the mansion was notorious in the 1970s and 1980s for its numerous reports of wild parties and gatherings of the rich and famous.
-Today, the Playboy Mansion is used for special events and fashion shoots, as well as film productions.
+A party scene near the beginning of the film was shot at the infamous Playboy Mansion, the former home of Hugh Hefner, who lived there from 1975 until his death in 2017.
+Located in the Holmby Hills neighborhood, the mansion was famous in the 70s and 80s for countless reports of wild parties and gatherings of the rich and famous.
+Today, the Playboy Mansion is still used for special events, fashion photoshoots, and film productions.

 Cicada Restaurant

-Cicada Restaurant, located inside the James Oviatt Building in downtown Los Angeles, is a very famous place.
-Not only has it appeared in many movies with actor DiCaprio, but its Art Deco design was also the inspiration for the Hotel Cortez in the movie.American Horror Story: HotelThis place was also the setting of a famous movie.Pretty Woman(1990).
+The Cicada restaurant, located inside the James Oviatt Building in downtown Los Angeles, is a very famous spot.
+Not only has it appeared frequently in films with actor DiCaprio, but its Art Deco design also served as inspiration for the Cortez Hotel in the movie.American Horror Story: HotelThis place was also the setting for a famous film.Pretty Woman(1990).

 Dome Cinema